doyaGu/BallancePlayer/README.md

 - `AlwaysHandleInput`: Allows the player to handle input even when the window is in the background.
   - `0`: Disabled.
   - `1`: Enabled.
-- `PauseOnDeactivated`: Pauses the game when the window is deactivated.
-  - `0`: Disabled.
-  - `1`: Enabled.
 - `X`: Specifies the horizontal window coordinate (can be negative).
 - `Y`: Specifies the vertical window coordinate (can be negative).